Democrats kick off push to pack Supreme Court with four new justices

 Republicans immediately condemned the proposal as a delusional progressive attempt to nuke the Supreme Court.

-McConnell, who conservatives credit for reforming the court by preventing a vote on President Obama's Supreme Court nominee Merrick Garland and then changing Senate voting thresholds to confirm three of President Trump's nominees, immediately panned the court-packing proposal.
+McConnell, who conservatives credit for reforming the court by preventing a vote on Garland and then changing Senate voting thresholds to confirm three of President Trump's nominees, immediately panned the court-packing proposal.
 He said the move is designed to "guarantee the rulings that liberals want" and would "destroy" the legitimacy of the court.

 Progressives, however, said with Democrats in control of the House, Senate and White House now is the time to balance out the court, which currently has a 6-3 conservative majority.